 If you purchased your iPhone within the past year or two, it's likely to be unlocked, and free to use with any SIM.
-However, if your iPhone is older than that, it might be locked to a particular provider.
-That doesn't mean you're stuck with that provider forever, though.
+If your iPhone is older than that, it might be locked to a particular provider.
+But that doesn't mean you're stuck with that provider forever.

 You should be able to get your network to unlock your iPhone for you - often for free.
 In fact, you might even be able to unlock your iPhone yourself without ever needing to contact the original provider.

 In this article we show you how to unlock all iPhone models, either through an unlock code from the network itself or by using a third-party service.
 If you're looking to unlock an iPad instead, we have a guide for that too.

 It's completely legal to unlock your iPhone if you've finished paying for your contract or you purchased it outright unsubsidised.
 However, if you're still in the process of paying for your contract it means you don't fully own the iPhone yet, so you're best to check with your carrier before unlocking it.